AY2526S1-CS2103T-W14-2/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.
+On macOS, a compatible Java 17 JDK+FX distribution is required.
 2. Should be able to hold up to 1000 food places without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. Error messages must explicitly state the error and provide guidance on correcting the input.